dongitran/Sequential-CI/README.md

 - 🏃‍♂️ `/run:(name or id of process)`: Executes the specified process.
 - ⏩ `/runall`: Runs all processes.
 - 📋 `/list`: Lists available processes.
-- 📦 `/clone:(id of process)`: Clone the process
+- 📦 `/clone:(id of process)`: Clone the process.
-- ❌ `/delete:(id of process)`: Delete the process
+- ❌ `/delete:(id of process)`: Delete the process.
 - ℹ️ `/help`: Displays available commands and their usage.

-## List of the Configuration
+## Process Types
-- `generate-data`: Generates data through JavaScript code.
-It can assign values directly or generate them using JavaScript.
+- `generate-data`: Generates data via JavaScript code, either by direct assignment or JavaScript-based generation.
 The generated values are stored for subsequent use during execution.
-- `api`: Executes an API call using a cURL string, utilizing variables in the process.
+- `api`: Executes an API call using a cURL string, employing variables within the process.
 It interacts with the API and stores the result within the ongoing process.
-- `postgres`: Executes SQL queries, leveraging variables in the process, retrieves data from a PostgreSQL database, and stores it within the ongoing process.
+- `postgres`: Executes SQL queries, leveraging variables within the process to retrieve data from a PostgreSQL database and store it within the ongoing process.
 - `mongo`: Executes queries within a MongoDB database.
 - `validateJson`: Validates a JSON object derived from session variables.
 - `delay`: Introduces a time delay in milliseconds during the execution process.